Bose QuietComfort Headphones vs Marshall Major V

 Which one is better?

-The Bose QuietComfort Headphones is the better buy for most people - its Active Noise Cancellation crushes the Marshall Major V. That said, grab the Major V if you need 100+ hours of battery life for long trips - it's a no-brainer for extended use.
+The Bose QuietComfort Headphones is the better buy for most people - its active noise cancellation crushes the Marshall Major V.

 Who should buy each?

-Choose the Bose QuietComfort Headphones if: you want the best noise cancellation, need legendary comfort for long listening sessions, or prefer over-ear designs.
+Choose the Bose QuietComfort Headphones if: you prioritize comfort for long listening sessions, need active noise cancellation for travel, or want the best sound quality.
 (8.40 oz weight)

-Choose the Marshall Major V if: you need over 100 hours of battery life, want wireless charging convenience, or prefer a lighter on-ear design for portability.
+Choose the Marshall Major V if: you want to save money, need over 100 hours of battery life, or prefer a lightweight design for casual use.

 Conclusion